Privacy and Integrity - Confidentiality and Authenticity of Data

 Confidentiality means that no one can read your data without the key (here: without knowing or guessing the correct password).
 This also ensures encryption without authentication.

-Almost all encryption applications ensure confidentiality - assuming they do not use out dated encryption algorithms or have implementation errors.
+Almost all encryption applications ensure confidentiality - assuming they do not use out dated encryption algorithms like DES or RC4 or have implementation errors.

 What this type of encryption does not guarantee is the authenticity of data.